awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

       The following example shows you how to use the `kinesis_firehose` plugin to send logs to Kinesis Data Firehose\.

-      1. Create a `yaml` file with the following contents\.
+      1. Save the following contents to a file named `aws-logging-firehose-configmap.yaml`\.

          ```
          kind: ConfigMap